fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='warning' title='Read Quickly' text="
 There are three big chunks of reading for this week, but they all go fast.
-Challenge yourself to read quickly without lightly skimming or skipping big chunks.
+Challenge yourself to read quickly without skipping big chunks.
 We'll address the main points in class, so all you need to do is have a broad familiarity with what the readings are trying to outline.
 There is a lot of historical detail to support the authors' claims, which is easy to skim once you've got the main idea.
 "%}

 ### Feb 28
-- Susanne Freidberg, _Fresh_ (Introduction and chapter 1), 1--48.
+- Susanne Freidberg, _Fresh_ (Intro and Ch.
+1), 1--48.

 {% include alert.html class='info' title='IN CLASS' text="
-- Reading Quiz Review
+- General discussion and review for reading quiz
 "%}

+{% include alert.html class='warning' title='DUE: QUIZ' text="
+Same quiz routine as always, but this time it's just on this one reading.
+Be sure to complete the quiz by midnight or let me know what your plan is.
+"%}

 ### Mar 2
+I don't expect you to read 80 pages for one day of class, but we're going to talk about the whole book as preparation for your review.
+At a minimum, you should be able to read the first chapter carefully and skim the second.
+You'll have time to review them later while you're writing your review.
+This is much less dense than the milk book, so it's a pretty quick read and we can cover it more quickly.
+And to practice reading quickly is part of reason for the exercises.

 - Laura Shapiro, _Something from the Oven_, 3--40.
+- Laura Shapiro, _Something from the Oven_, 41--84.

 ### Mar 4
-- Laura Shapiro, _Something from the Oven_, 41--84.
+NO CLASS!

 {% include alert.html class='danger' title='DUE: Book Review' text="
 How do these do chapters illustrate how technology is impacting cooking at home?

+FLEX DEADLINE: Book reviews are technically due today, per our usual routine, but as we're all in survival mode at this point in the semester, you can submit your book review anytime in the next week.
 "%}